ChibiOS/ChibiOS/demos/STM32/RT-STM32L053R8-NUCLEO64/readme.txt

 ** TARGET **

-The demo runs on an ST_NUCLEO_L053R8 board.
+The demo runs on an STM32 Nucleo64-L053R8 board. board.

 ** The Demo **